STraTA: Self-Training with Task Augmentation for Better Few-shot Learning: Analysis of few-shot learning results

 \section{Analysis of few-shot learning results}

-Having established the effectiveness of both task augmentation and self-training in the few-shot setting, we conduct a series of analysis experiments in this section to explore the source of the observed improvements. \paragraph{Sample efficiency with task augmentation and self-training:} Figure~\ref{fig:sample_efficiency} illustrates how our \textbf{STraTA} approach improves sample efficiency as the number of examples per class increases.
-For the SST-2 sentiment dataset, despite using only $K=8$ training examples per class , \textbf{STraTA} has already nearly saturated its performance, achieving results competitive with standard fine-tuning over the whole dataset of 67K labeled examples.
-On the harder task of SciTail, \textbf{STraTA} continues to improve as $K$ increases, and surpasses the performance of standard fine-tuning with the whole dataset of 27K labeled examples at $K = 512$. \paragraph{STraTA improves a randomly-initialized base model:}
+Having established the effectiveness of both task augmentation and self-training in the few-shot setting, we conduct a series of analysis experiments in this section to explore the source of the observed improvements. \paragraph{Sample efficiency with \bstrata:} Figure~\ref{fig:sample_efficiency} illustrates how our \strata approach improves sample efficiency as the number of examples per class increases.
+For the \ssc{SST-2} sentiment dataset, despite using only $K=8$ training examples per class , \strata has already nearly saturated its performance, achieving results competitive with standard fine-tuning over the whole dataset of 67K labeled examples.
+On the harder task of \ssc{SciTail}, \strata continues to improve as $K$ increases, and surpasses the performance of standard fine-tuning with the whole dataset of 27K labeled examples at $K = 512$. \paragraph{\bstrata improves a randomly-initialized base model:}